svitlua/jquery-task/README.md

 * When the ‘Sort by Value’ button is pressed the list is sorted ascending by Value
 * When the ‘Delete’ button is pressed all selected items in the listbox are deleted
 * When the ‘Show as XML’ XML notation is generated for the list
+* Responsive web design: for desktop and mobile